Bat Digest Logo

 The original Baum Bat is not about performance advantage.
 It is about durability, compliance, and cost control in wood-bat environments.
 For those use cases, it remains the standard.

-• How Good is the 2023 Baum Gold Stock Pro Flared: It is ranked 94 out of 424 in BBCOR -3 bats.
+• How good is the 2023 Baum Gold Stock Pro Flared in our rankings: It is ranked 94 out of 424 in BBCOR -3 bats.

 • Who is the 2023 Baum Wood for: Players and teams required to use wood bats who want durability and consistency.